janpstrunn/eureka-sh/README.md

 ## Requirements

-- You will need a remote git repository in order to use `eureka.sh`
+- Git is required in order to use `eureka.sh`
+- A remote git repository (optional)

 ## Features

-- Use an editor to add ideas.
+- Use an editor to add ideas
 - Preview your ideas using a pager
 - Git

 ## Extra Features

-- Extends git tools from `add`, `commit` and `push` to `fetch` and `pull`.
+- Extends git tools from `add`, `commit` and `push` to `fetch` and `pull`
-- Add ideas without an editor.
+- Add ideas without an editor
-- Not limited to README.md.
+- Not limited to README.md
-- Creates the README.md if not existing.
+- Creates the README.md if not existing
+- Local only
+- Clone remote repository

 ## Usage

 The first time you use `eureka.sh` it's required to use the `-s` option to setup the configuration.
 The configuration file lives at `$HOME/.local/share/eureka.conf` by default.
-After setting the configuration, you can use the script with no option to if you want to add an idea without an editor.
+After setting the configuration.
+At least one argument is required in order to use `eureka.sh`.

+You may combine arguments with the `-p` for managing a private repository.

 ```
 CLI tool to input and store your ideas without leaving the terminal\n